ftrackhq/integrations/doc/tutorial/load.rst

 the DCC to publish, and also decide on component name and file format extension.

 In this tutorial, we will not provide any example publisher code.
-Instead we refer to the extensive set of built-in publisher for inspiration.
+Instead we refer to the extensive set of built-in publishers for inspiration.